voidoak/voidoak/README.md

 *I'm OakenDuck, or Void. (he/him)*

 I am a 20 year old amateur programmer, from Houston, Texas.\
+My goal in life is to broaden the influence of libre and foss in 1st world and developing societies.\
 Highly interested in comp sci, data structures and working with APIs.

 #### *current projects*